javascript-2020/ext-code/README.md

 console.log(await ext.libs.js.string.hs(1000));    //  1 kB
 ```

-once its loaded theres no need to await it anymore
+once a function is loaded theres no need to await it anymore

 <br>